Negligence: Duty of care

-The case of Donoghue v Stevenson [1932] established the modern law of negligence, laying the foundations of the duty of care and the fault principle which, (through the Privy Council), have been adopted throughout the Commonwealth.
+The case of Donoghue v Stevenson (1932) established the modern law of negligence, laying the foundations of the duty of care and the fault principle which, (through the Privy Council), have been adopted throughout the Commonwealth.
 May Donoghue and her friend were in a café in Paisley.
-The friend bought Mrs Donoghue a ginger beer float.
+The friend bought Donoghue a ginger beer float.
 She drank some of the beer and later poured the remainder over her ice-cream and was horrified to see the decomposed remains of a snail exit the bottle.
 Donoghue suffered nervous shock and gastro-enteritis, but did not sue the cafe owner, instead suing the manufacturer, Stevenson.
-(As Mrs Donoghue had not herself bought the ginger beer, the doctrine of privity precluded a contractual action against Stevenson).
+(As Donoghue had not herself bought the beer, the doctrine of privity precluded a contractual action against Stevenson.)

 The Scottish judge, Lord MacMillan, considered the case to fall within a new category of delict (the Scots law nearest equivalent of tort).
-The case proceeded to the House of Lords, where Lord Atkin interpreted the biblical ordinance to 'love thy neighbour' as a legal requirement to 'not harm thy neighbour.'
+The case proceeded to the House of Lords, where Lord Atkin interpreted the biblical ordinance to "love thy neighbour" as a legal requirement to "not harm thy neighbour".
 He then went on to define neighbour as "persons who are so closely and directly affected by my act that I ought reasonably to have them in contemplation as being so affected when I am directing my mind to the acts or omissions that are called in question."

-In England the more recent case of Caparo Industries Plc v Dickman [1990] introduced a 'threefold test' for a duty of care.
-Harm must be (1) reasonably foreseeable (2) there must be a relationship of proximity between the plaintiff and defendant and (3) it must be 'fair, just and reasonable' to impose liability.
+In England the case of Caparo Industries Plc v Dickman (1990) introduced a "threefold test" for a duty of care.
+Harm must be (1) reasonably foreseeable (2) there must be a relationship of proximity between the plaintiff and defendant and (3) it must be "fair, just, and reasonable" to impose liability.
 However, these act as guidelines for the courts in establishing a duty of care; much of the principle is still at the discretion of judges.

 In Australia, Donoghue v Stevenson was used as a persuasive precedent in the case of Grant v Australian Knitting Mills (AKR) (1936).
-This was a landmark case in the development of negligence law in Australia.
+This was a landmark case in the development of the negligence law in Australia.

 Whether a duty of care is owed for psychiatric, as opposed to physical, harm was discussed in the Australian case of Tame v State of New South Wales; Annetts v Australian Stations Pty Ltd (2002).
 Determining a duty for mental harm has now been subsumed into the Civil Liability Act 2002 in New South Wales.
 The application of Part 3 of the Civil Liability Act 2002 (NSW) was demonstrated in Wicks v SRA (NSW); Sheehan v SRA (NSW).